FLASH SALES: discover new special offers every week!

 • Remove flowers as they fade to encourage the appearance of new blooms.
 Pinch back older plants more moderately.

-• Florist’s carnations and sweet William may require slight staking to support the flower stems.
+• Florist’s carnations and sweet williams may require slight staking to support the flower stems.

-• Lightly trim the clump after summer flowering to encourage regrowth in September for perpetual varieties.
+• Lightly trim the clump after summer flowering to encourage regrowth in September for repeat flowering varieties.

 • A light clean-up or trimming of some of the dried foliage with shears close to the ground at the end of summer is sufficient to maintain a dense habit and ensure flowering the following season.